 Dr. Greg Patrick Brames, MD is a pediatric cardiologist in Aurora, CO specializing in pediatric cardiology.
-He graduated from Indiana University School of Medicine in 1989 and has 35 years of experience.
-Dr. Greg Patrick Brames, MD is affiliated with Children's Hospital Colorado, University of Colorado Health (UCHealth), UCHealth Memorial Hospital Central and CU Medicine.
+He graduated from Indiana University School of Medicine in 1989 and has 36 years of experience.
+Dr. Greg Patrick Brames, MD is affiliated with Children's Hospital Colorado, UCHealth, UCHealth Memorial Hospital Central, CommonSpirit Health and University of Colorado Medicine.

 13123 E 16th Avenue